instructure/CanvasKit/README.md

 #### Pagination

 For performance reasons, many of the Canvas API endpoints that return lists of items do not return all items at once—they instead return chunks (pages) of items.
 As you need more items in the list, you can request more pages.
-More information on the specific implementation details for pagination can be found in the [API Pagination Documentation](https://canvas.instructure.com/doc/api/file.pagination.html), but fortunately CanvasKit abstracts most of this away from you with `CK2PagedResponse`.
+More information on the specific implementation details for pagination can be found in the [API Pagination Documentation](https://canvas.instructure.com/doc/api/file.pagination.html), but fortunately CanvasKit abstracts most of this away from you with `CKIPagedResponse`.

-The `CK2PagedResponse` provides you with three important things:
+The `CKIPagedResponse` provides you with three important things:

 1. `items` - the list of items returned by the API
 2. `isLastPage` - tells you if you there are more pages to grab
-3. `- fetchNextPageWithSuccess:failure:` - fetches the next CK2PagedResponse
+3. `- fetchNextPageWithSuccess:failure:` - fetches the next CKIPagedResponse

 So, how might this work?
 Let's look at an example where we want to fetch the assignments for a course (assuming we already have the course object)